GaloisInc/BESSPIN-Tool-Suite/docs/base/OSes.md

 FreeRTOS is built through the tool itself.
 We use the Galois project [Makefile](../../FreeRTOS/FreeRTOS/Demo/RISC-V_Galois_P1/Makefile) with additional `.mk` and additional environment variables during the `make` execution.
 The building is mainly performed by the `buildFreeRTOS` function in [build.py](../../fett/target/build.py).
 Also, some additional headers are specifically defined and generated in the tool.

-Unfortunately, building the FreeRTOS is an involved process, and the easiest thing is to to just use the tool for it.
+Unfortunately, building the FreeRTOS is an involved process, and the easiest thing is to just use the tool for it.
 Some future work will permit the user to write their own C file(s) and provide their `.mk` files and the tool will leverage its capabilities to make it happen.